 That’s the power of scapegoating.
 Attacking refugees and migrants, because of their skin colour and religion, is an obvious tactic of displacement.
 When you don’t want to take responsibility, you blame someone else.
 That much is obvious.
 It’s the ethnic connection that’s not.

 Few European countries feel the stigma of being in the south more than Italy.
 Not just its south, but Italy itself.
 Part of feeling southern is feeling Middle Eastern.
 It is inevitably associated with the Levant.
 That’s why Italy’s right is so Islamophobic.
-It’s their only way of feeling European.
+It’s their only way of feeling like they’re in Europe.